 This amazing drag-reduction effect from minimally shielding ONLY the faster upper wheel — as taught by our new patent — has been unappreciated until now.
 And so now you also know...that this surprisingly simple solution is the Future of Aero in cycling.

 But industry resistance is likely, since this new invention upsets decades of misleading marketing efforts to sell far less effective aero wheels.
 So we need your support in order to inspire change, as retailers now rely heavily on selling expensive aero wheels in order to maintain their slim profit margins.
-(Some retailers have even admitted they like our product, but must still sell expensive aero wheels first!)

 Even the automotive racing community still remains largely unaware of this simple performance enhancement!
 Formula One and Indycar racing use a fast-moving deflector to shield the slower-moving lower front wheel (deflecting wind upward onto the critical faster upper wheel) instead of simply shielding the upper wheel, thereby needlessly increasing overall vehicle drag.
 As one racing engineer at the annual PRI racing show once offered as explanation: 'Monkey see, monkey...'